Vernyhora, 1884

 Political

-The painting *Vernyhora*, begun by artist Matejko in the 1870s, captures this iconic figure at the moment of delivering his prophecy.
-Dressed with an eastern cross on his chest, Vernyhora symbolizes the ancient unity of Ukraine and Poland, a time of national and social harmony.
-The lyre at his feet further signifies the power of song to preserve the shared cultural heritage between the two peoples, illustrating the enduring bond despite political and historical divisions.
+Matejko, Poland's foremost historical painter, captures Vernyhora at the moment of delivering his prophecy.
+The figure is depicted wearing an eastern cross on his chest, symbolising the ancient unity of Ukraine and Poland—a time of supposed national and social harmony before the violent upheavals of the 18th century.
+The lyre at his feet further signifies the power of artistic expression to preserve shared cultural heritage despite political and historical divisions.